qianglise/openfoam/content/introduction.rst

 What is OpenFOAM ?
 ------------------

-- OpenFOAM is an open source Computation Fluid Dynamics (CFD) solve released and developed primarily by OpenCFD Ltd since 2004.
+- OpenFOAM® (for “Open-source Field Operation And Manipulation”) is an open source Computation Fluid Dynamics (CFD) solve released and developed primarily by OpenCFD Ltd since 2004.

 - It has a large user base across most areas of engineering and science, from both commercial and academic organizations.

 - OpenFOAM has an extensive range of features to solve anything from complex fluid flows involving chemical reactions, turbulence and heat transfer, to acoustics, solid mechanics and electromagnetics.

-- There are two main branches of OpenFOAM,

-  - one is from OpenFOAM Foundation (`www.openfoam.org <http://www.openfoam.org>`_),
-  - and the other is OpenCFD Ltd (`www.openfoam.com <http://www.openfoam.com>`_).
-  - In this guide, we only consider the later

--  Extensive guides, tutorials, code samples and documentation on the OpenFOAM can be found at `www.openfoam.com <http://www.openfoam.com>`_.

 Different variants of OpenFOAM